leidZhang/QCar-Remote-Control/README.md

 cd src
 python3 main.py
 ```
-4. Configure the settings using the GUI.
+4a.
+Configure the settings using the GUI.
-5. Control your QCar.
+4b.
+Execute the main components and control your QCar.

 ### Note
 1. Sometimes the device connected to the workstation is identified as device 1, make sure the correct device is being listened.
 2. The spawn point 19 is not available
 3. Virtual LiDAR is not available for now
 4. A dedicated graphics card with at least Nvidia GTX660 is recommended to enjoy the project as intended.
 5. Gamepad module is not implemented yet
+6. Can only receive video stream from QLab for now

 ## Usage
 You can choose to only control QCar in the virtual environment or control the QCar in both virtual environment and the real world.